-28 Under section 1 of the Self Build and Custom Housebuilding Act 2015, local authorities are required to keep a register of those seeking to acquire serviced plots in the area for their own self-build and custom house building.
+29 Under section 1 of the Self Build and Custom Housebuilding Act 2015, local authorities are required to keep a register of those seeking to acquire serviced plots in the area for their own self-build and custom house building.
 They are also subject to duties under sections 2 and 2A of the Act to have regard to this and to give enough suitable development permissions to meet the identified demand.
 Self and custom-build properties could provide market or affordable housing.

-29 Applying the definition in Annex 2 to this Framework.

-30 Equivalent to the existing gross floorspace of the existing buildings.
-This does not apply to vacant buildings which have been abandoned.
+Where a need for affordable housing is identified, planning policies should specify the type of affordable housing required30, and expect it to be met on-site unless:

+off-site provision or an appropriate financial contribution in lieu can be robustly justified; and

+the agreed approach contributes to the objective of creating mixed and balanced communities.

+Provision of affordable housing should not be sought for residential developments that are not major developments, other than in designated rural areas (where policies may set out a lower threshold of 5 units or fewer).
+To support the re-use of brownfield land, where vacant buildings are being reused or redeveloped, any affordable housing contribution due should be reduced by a proportionate amount31.

-be available for affordable home ownership31, unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups.
+Where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of the total number of homes to be available for affordable home ownership32, unless this would exceed the level of affordable housing required in the area, or significantly prejudice the ability to meet the identified affordable housing needs of specific groups.
 Exemptions to this 10% requirement should also be made where the site or proposed development:

 provides solely for Build to Rent homes;